JoshOrndorff/recipes/text/3-entrees/storage-api/map-set.md

 		// between 0-byte values and non-existant values so () can't be used.
 		Members get(fn members): map hasher(blake2_128_concat) T::AccountId => bool;
 		// The total number of members stored in the map.
-		// Because the map does no store its size, we must store it separately
+		// Because the map does not store its size, we must store it separately
 		MemberCount: u32;
 	}
 }
 ```

 As the code comment says, we will not associate any meaning with the _value_ stored in the map; we
-only care about hte keys.
+only care about the keys.
 As a convention, the value will always be `true`.

 ## Adding Members